pr0chz/metrostation/README.md

 MetroStation is an simple app for notifying you on which subway station you are located.
 It utilizes information about connected cells / disconnects and works completely offline.

+## Versioning

+Maven versioning is not utilized as it currently makes not sense.
+Versioning is done just in AndroidManifest.xml and should be done according to semver.
+All releases should be tagged with annotated tag:

+git tag -a v1.0.0

 ## Building

  * Either change path to android sdk in pom file or supply it with cmdline param `-Dandroid.sdk.path=...path...`